 On July 15, 2005, plaintiffs filed their motion for class certification.
 We opposed plaintiffs' motion.
 The hearing on plaintiffs' motion for class certification was held on May 12, 2006.
 On June 23, 2006, the court granted class certification as to plaintiffs' claims for back overtime wages and accompanying waiting time penalties, and as to plaintiffs' unfair business practices claim.
-The court denied class certification as to plaintiffs' meal and rest period claims and as to plaintiffs' claim for civil penalties under California Labor Code Section 2699.
+The court denied class certification as to plaintiffs' claims and as to plaintiffs' claims for civil penalties under California Labor Code Section 2699.